aston448/ultrawide_mocha_reporter/README.md

  * RESULT - only the number of passes and fails is reported at the end of the run
  * OFF - no console output except errors

-If you want to run different tests with different output files you would need to create more than one script.

 ## Licence ##